Shipstr/full-stack-code-challenge/README.md

 #### Requirements
 * Fetch the data from the Rails app on page load.
 * Update the rates index view with a list of: company's name, origin, destination, rate.
-* Style the view to match the mockup rates_mockup.png and make it responsive.
+* Style the view to match the mockup "rates_mockup.png" (in the root directory), and make it responsive.
 * Create a simple bare-bones form that allows editing and updating the rate.

 To run the app:
 ```
 yarn
 bundle
+bin/rails db:create
 bin/rails db:migrate
 bin/rails s
 ```